 You can exit the course with a:

-Each module, with the exception of the dissertation, is available as a stand-alone Continuing Professional Development (CPD) module.
-Find out more about our CPD modules for health and social care professionals.
+Each module, with the exception of the dissertation module, is available as a stand-alone Continuing Professional Development (CPD) module.

 If you’re interested in studying a module from this course, the Postgraduate Certificate or the Postgraduate Diploma then please email Graduate Admissions to discuss your course of study.